andy-hanson/noze/doc/language.md

 There are no enum types, but a union of empty records can be used instead.
 (This is why the match case's local variable name is optional -- it's useless for an empty type.)

-### Interface types
+### iface

-WARN: Interfaces are not finished yet, this section is merely a plan.
+WARNING: Interfaces are not finished yet (though they should get past the type-checker at least), this section is merely a plan.

 An interface type is declared like so: